 Because of their durability and versatility, we think the upper-edge pricing is fair here.
 Call us old fashioned, but we prefer to get a top-shelf shoe when we spend this much money.
 They certainly aren't a bargain, but they are not under-performing bank breakers either.
 Because the Freedom 3 can be used across a multitude of surfaces, we'll pony up the big(-ish) bucks for these trusty steeds with confidence.
 The long and short of it?
 We'll shell out cash simply because this is a great everyday running shoe and we think you'll be satisfied if you do as well.
 The Freedom is an excellent choice for minimally minded runners looking to purchase only one pair of versatile kicks.

-The Saucony Freedom 3 will be your go-to everyday running shoe, a kick that can really do it all.
-These were an easy pick for a Top Pick Award for Versatility.
+The Saucony Freedom 3 is a great option for your go-to everyday running shoe, a kick that can really do it all.
 They aren't too heavy, and they aren't unrelentingly stiff.
 They are plush enough for long-distance road runs and light enough for punishing speed workouts.
 We had the most success in the Freedom when we wore them on pace-challenging tempo runs, but we honestly loved them on all-terrain at any speed.
 They don't have as much underfoot cushion as others we reviewed, but their responsiveness makes up for it tenfold.
 Additionally, the lower-than-average weight allows runners who are used to running in a plusher shoe to ratchet up their speed days.
 These won't slow you down, and they offer ample cushioning for joint health.
 We prioritize running healthily and with proper form, and this shoe can become a base for doing just that.
 Because they are a 4 mm drop shoe, we would recommend the Freedom to runners looking to dabble in the 0 mm sphere — they will be a good gateway pair.